 Each year, tens of thousands of men and women choose to undergo eyelid surgery, also known as blepharoplasty, to improve their appearance.
 Droopy eyelids can make you look older, tired, and sad.
 This procedure offers maximum impact on your looks with a fairly simple recovery process.
 By lifting the eyelids, removing puffiness, and eliminating bags, you can restore a naturally youthful, lively, appearance.
 For most people in Sacramento and beyond, eyelid surgery can be easily added to a plastic surgery after weight loss plan.

 If you’re looking into surgery after weight loss and facial rejuvenation is on your list, it makes sense to look into the benefits of blepharoplasty.
-If you would like to know more about plastic surgery, request a consultation with Dr. David Kaufman to learn about the procedure and decide if it’s an option for you.
+If you would like to know more about plastic surgery, request a consultation with Dr. David Kaufman or Dr. Drew Davis to learn about the procedure and decide if it’s an option for you.

 Candidates for Eyelid Surgery